Actively Managed Funds

 A document which gives a detailed explanation of how a fund works, including any charges you may incur.
 Before you choose to invest in a fund, you should always carefully read the Key Investor Information Document.

 The Lifetime Allowance is the maximum amount of pension saving you can build up over your life that benefits from tax relief.
 If you build up pension savings worth more than the Lifetime Allowance you'll pay a tax charge on the excess.
-From 6th April 2016, the Lifetime Allowance stands at £1,030,000.
-The current rate of tax payable on crystallisation of benefits is 55% for lump sums or 25% if to be taken as income.
+The Lifetime Allowance stands at £1,055,000 and the current rate of tax payable on crystallisation of benefits is 55% for lump sums or 25% if to be taken as income.